NoMore404/jPlugin-OutBoundLinkTracking/README.md

 To Do :

-* Check if jQuery is loaded, if not then load : DONE
+* Check if jQuery is loaded, if not then load : DONE 1.5
-* Check if GA.js is loaded, if not then create queue : DONE
+* Check if GA.js is loaded, if not then create queue : DONE 1.5
-* Console.log feedback as a test-modus ?!
+* Console.log feedback as a test-modus : DONE 1.6
-* Add custom classes to trigger events
+* Add custom classes to trigger events : W.I.P.